-A new treatment against Covid-19, developed by Danish researchers, has just passed a test in animals.
+A new treatment for COVID-19, developed by Danish researchers, has just passed a test in animals.

 The treatment is based on inhalation of particles that kill viruses and bacteria.
 The researchers behind it hope to be able to start the first safety tests in humans this spring.

-Although the first vaccines against Covid-19 appear to be approved in December, the fight against coronavirus is far from over.
+Although the first vaccines against COVID-19 were approved in December, the fight against coronavirus is far from over.
 Therefore, new treatments are still needed to help those who are hospitalized with the disease.

-Such a new treatment has now come a good deal closer to becoming a reality.
-Danish researchers from the University of Copenhagen and Rigshospitalet have in collaboration with the Norwegian company SoftOx Solutions announced that their inhalation treatment against Covid-19 is safe in animals.
+One such treatment is now closer to becoming a reality.
+Danish researchers from the University of Copenhagen and Rigshospitalet have in collaboration with the Norwegian company SoftOx Solutions announced that their inhalation treatment against COVID-19 is safe in animals.

 – It’s a big day for us.
 We have proven how our treatment can fight coronavirus in the laboratory.
-But now we show that it is also safe in a larger animal that looks like humans, namely pigs, says veterinarian Elin Jørgensen, Faculty of Health Sciences, University of Copenhagen.
+But now, we show that it is also safe in a larger animal that is similar to humans, namely pigs, says veterinarian Elin Jørgensen, Faculty of Health Sciences, University of Copenhagen.

-Thomas Bjarnsholt got the idea to try the new treatment principle, which can become a game changer in the treatment of respiratory infections over a wide comb.
-He is a professor at the Department of Immunology and Microbiology, University of Copenhagen and at the Department of Clinical Microbiology at Rigshospitalet and says:
+Thomas Bjarnsholt got the idea to try the new treatment principle, which has the potential to become a game changer in the treatment of respiratory infections with a broad application.
+He is a professor at the Department of Immunology and Microbiology, University of Copenhagen and at the Department of Clinical Microbiology at Rigshospitalet.

 – It is a treatment where you inhale a mild acid solution, which gives the immune system a hand in fighting infections in the respiratory tract from bacteria or viruses.
 The ambition is that it should also be able to fight other infections such as pneumonia, influenza and tuberculosis.
 All three are diseases that millions of people die of every year worldwide, he says.